HeroHunterIguess/GOOBCORE/README.md

 # GOOBCORE

 ## ⚠️ This is the version that is submitted to the Game Off 2025
-As of right now is the newset public version.
+As of right now this is the newset public version.
-Keep in mind this branch will no longer be updated.
+This branch will no longer be updated!
-This will become outdated if I continue releasing updates.

 ## General info
 This is a relatively small rogue-like game made for Game Off 2025.